-Dually to the first transformation, a more efficient strategy is to limit the restore routine to register file and special registers, and make the LOAD instruction of line 7 target the non-volatile memory where the data resides.
-Compared to the plain application of a checkpoint mechanism, for example, this transformation allows us to remove the instructions that restore variable a from checkpoint data, as the first read instruction that is actually part of the program is relocated to the right address on non-volatile memory.
+A more efficient strategy is to limit the restore routine to register file and special registers, and make the LOAD instruction of line 7 target the non-volatile memory where the data resides.
+Compared to a regular checkpoint mechanism, this transformation allows us to remove the instructions that restore variable a from checkpoint data, as the first read instruction that is actually part of the program is relocated to the right address on non-volatile memory.